Blog

 Although the overlap of ADHD and menopause can be challenging, there are strategies and lifestyle changes that can help manage both:

-• Speak with your GP or Healthcare Provider about your treatment options.
+Medical Treatment: Speak with your GP or healthcare provider about your treatment options.
 ADHD medication can be effective during menopause; both stimulant and non-stimulant medications are suitable.
-Hormone replacement therapy (HRT) might also be considered to help stabilise oestrogen levels, potentially lessening both menopausal symptoms and ADHD traits.
+Hormone replacement therapy (HRT) might also be considered to help stabilise oestrogen levels, potentially lessening both menopausal and ADHD symptoms.

-• Techniques like mindfulness, meditation, yoga, and diaphragmatic breathing exercises can help ease many of the symptoms of ADHD and menopause.
+Mindfulness and Stress Reduction: Techniques like mindfulness, meditation, and diaphragmatic breathing can help ease many of the symptoms of ADHD and menopause.
 Meditation helps regulate emotions, manage stress, and quieten a busy mind.
-Meditation and breathing exercises can also help with sleep issues and physical symptoms such as hot flashes, headaches, and muscle tension.
+Breathing exercises and relaxation techniques can also support better sleep and relieve physical symptoms such as hot flashes, headaches, and muscle tension.
+If you’re looking for guided support, my meditation and hypnosis recordings can be a helpful tool in managing these challenges.

 Sharing Your Experiences: You’re Not Alone